Nuclear Facility Operator

 What do I need to consider?

-This is a two-year scheme whereby for the first 6 months year you will receive training and following 18 months you will be working at the Sellafield Ltd site and attending college one day per week to obtain a Level 2 Apprentice accreditation.
+This is a two-year scheme where, for the first 6 months year you will receive training and for the following 18 months, you will be working on the Sellafield Ltd site to obtain a Level 2 Apprentice accreditation.

-You will be working shift patterns which can involve working weekends and at times unsociable hours.
+You may be required to work shift patterns in support of your learning, which can involve working weekends and/or unsociable hours.

 Where will my training be delivered?

-First 6 months – Sellafield based apprentices: Training is delivered at our local off-site training facility.
+First 6 months – Training is delivered at our local off-site training facility.

-Last 18 months – Start Sellafield Skills Centre on a pre-site ready programme then placed in operating units throughout the business to continue your training and apprenticeship.
+Last 18 months – Placed in one of our operating units within the business to continue your training and apprenticeship.
 You will be continually monitored and assessed during your training.

 What qualifications will I obtain*?